University of Chester

 Location and Transport

-- The main campus in Chester is approximately 10 minutes walking distance of the centre of one of England's finest historic cities.
+- The main campus in Chester is known as the Parkgate Road Campus and is approximately 10 minutes walking distance from the centre of one of England's finest historic cities.

 - Warrington Campus is a self-contained campus at Padgate, Warrington.

 - Kingsway Buildings, a second site in Chester opened in September 2007, is approximately 5 minutes driving distance or 20 minutes walking distance from the main Chester campus; the Chester base of the Faculty of Arts and Media.

 - Riverside Campus, a third Chester site located in the city centre, opened in September 2010, approximately 6 minutes driving distance or 25 minutes walking distance from the main Chester campus; the Chester base of the Faculty of Education and Children's Services and the Faculty of Health and Social Care.

 - Both Chester and Warrington are easy to reach by rail or road.
 Liverpool and Manchester airports are both relatively near.